run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/configuration/change-portfolio.md

 # Register a Portfolio of Change

-This functionality is intended to create a portfolio of changes in order to speed up the creation of a new change by grouping them by specific criteria.
+This functionality is intended to create a Change portfolio to speed up the creation of a new changes by grouping them by specific criteria.

 ## Procedure

-1. Access the main menu Processes > Change Management > Portfolio Change;
+1. Access the main menu Processes > Change Management > Portfolio Change.

-2. Click on "New Portfolio"";
+2. Click on "New Portfolio".

-3. Complete the fields available:
+3. Complete the available fields:

 |Field|Description|
 |-|-|